cardinaltroy/telegram-framework/README.md

 - [Props](#props)

 # <a name="framework">About</a>
-Just NodeJS framework for creating telegram bot with SQLite.
+Just NodeJS framework for creating telegram bot with SQLite (or u can change dialect in sequelize).
 What he can?